jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 - The components and the application are deployed in the same server, as a whole
 - If a component needs to be updated by some reason (fix a bug for instance), the application needs to be rebuilt to package the new version of the component and redeployed.

-These models are similar but different because a REST service is totally decoupled to the client application and, both of them are independent in development, deployment and maintaining.
+These models are similar but a little different because **a REST service is totally decoupled to the client application because is consumed by a HTTP call instead being included in the application package**.

+> Why don't do the same with the frontend components?